 Once you have that just play that emotion when doing the scene.
 It is more than enough for the audition.

-Now you have physicality, psychology and sociology of the character.
+Now you have the physicality, psychology, and sociology of the character.

 How to boil it down and actually get into character for acting?